Awards, Grants & Recognition Opportunities

-The Golden Key Achievement Award program is a new set of criteria designed to recognize the great accomplishments in a single school cafeteria.
+The Golden Key Achievement Award program is a set of criteria designed to recognize the great accomplishments in a single school cafeteria.
 The purpose of the award is to promote benchmarks of excellence across North Carolina and to honor School Nutrition programs that maintain high standards.
 This award promotes activities that complement current program regulations and best practices and aligns with the United States Department of Agriculture (USDA) professional standards learning topics.
 Participation in this award fosters ongoing professional development and improvement in the school nutrition environment.

 To compete for the Award, School Nutrition managers and employees will conduct activities in four (4) Key Areas:1.
 Nutrition 2.
 Operations 3.
 Administration 4.
 Communications and Marketing

 2015 USDA Best Practice Awards (USDA – SERO)

 The US Department of Agriculture has announced the Twenty-second Annual Best Practice Awards in the National School Lunch Program (NSLP), School Breakfast Program (SBP) and Food Distribution Program (FDP).
 The purpose of this program is to encourage and reward outstanding practices in schools and in School Food Authorities (SFAs) in the Southeast Region Please review the attached Best Practice Awards information for 2015.
 All nominations are due on or before 5:00 p.m. on Monday, March 30, 2015.
 Electronic documents or fax transmissions will not be accepted.
 Please review the entry details and criteria along with the nomination entry forms.

 All entries should be sent or delivered to:

 North Carolina Department of Public Instruction School Nutrition Services